cpapadimitriou/Lending-Club-Loan-Data/README.md

 Below are the steps I followed to build a data engineering solution using AWS Glue:

 - **Step 1**.
 First, I uploaded the `loan.csv` file with the lending club data to an AWS S3 bucket.
 - **Step 2**.
-Then I pointed AWS Glue to my data file in the S3 bucket.
+Then, I pointed AWS Glue to my data file in the S3 bucket.
 - **Step 3**.
 Next, I created a data model/schema using an AWS crawler.
 The AWS crawler discovered a schema and then published the schema into the AWS data catalog.
 The AWS crawler has built-in classifiers to recognize popular data types but it also allows manual creation of classifiers using regex.